apgeorg/Traffic-Sign-Classifier/writeup/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the train, validation and test data are distributed.
+As you can see in the illustration below, the train data set ist not uniformly distributed.
+This could mean that less-data classes are less likely to be predicted than classes with more data.

 ![alt text][image1]

 To get an idea what the images in the German Traffic Signs Dataset look like, I visualize one sign of each class.

 ### Design and Test a Model Architecture